-Industry events (virtual or otherwise!) often include one or more sessions on the topic of quality.
-Almost always, that presentation shines a heavy spotlight on survey design.
-I think we can all agree that shorter surveys, more engaging UI and fun topics increase respondent engagement.
-But in our daily realities, survey design must be balanced against study objectives, budget and avoiding new bias introduction.
+Industry events often include one or more sessions on the topic of quality.
+That presentation usually shines a spotlight on survey design.
+I think we can all agree that shorter surveys, more engaging UI, and fun topics increase respondent engagement.
+But in our daily realities, survey design must be balanced against study objectives, budget, and avoiding new bias introduction.
 In other words, there is not always extra budget to split long surveys into two projects or to add interactive programming elements.
 Does that mean that data quality should just be written off?

 Succinctly, is every respondent click’s device really operating in a clean way?
 Is every click tied to one respondent trying to complete your survey?
 Fraud has gotten incredibly complex and is being driven by advanced technology approaches that surpass the standard survey tool’s capacity to catch it.
 In fact until recently, the industry hasn’t had a viable, current fraud prevention system designed for survey research.
 Since the fraud methods are changing up so quickly, it’s incumbent on researchers to do the same.
 Fortunately, there is a viable solution now that understands the unique dynamics behind mobile and desktop alike.